Lars Nootbaar Preview, Player Props: Cardinals vs. Brewers

-Lars Nootbaar -- with an on-base percentage of .302 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Milwaukee Brewers, with Wade Miley on the hill, on September 27 at 7:40 PM ET.
+On Thursday, Lars Nootbaar (batting .194 in his past 10 games) and the St. Louis Cardinals play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-3) against the Brewers.

 Sportsbook Promo Codes